restatedev/documentation/docs/services/invocation.md

 ## Kill an invocation

 When an invocation fails, Restate retries by default until it can make progress.
-For example, if there's a network partitioning, Restate keeps retrying until it can reach the endpoint and make progress.
+For example, if there's a network partitioning, Restate keeps retrying until it can reach the deployment and make progress.

 There are some cases where it is impossible for an invocation to make progress.
 A good example is when your code runs a non-deterministic action: If the invocation is suspended and re-scheduled afterwards, the replay of the invocation might lead to a different code path, generating an invalid journal and failing the invocation indefinitely.